Permissions in Edgy¶

 await Permission.query.permissions_of(user)

-Here an advanced example with all possible fields set.
+This example demonstrates a permission model with all possible fields configured:

 import edgy